CDCgov/template/open_practices.md

 * **Company:** Your government agency or contracting company.
 (If you also use GitHub for personal projects, consider specifying “CDC (work) + personal projects” to make it clear that some of your GitHub projects may be personal in nature.)
 * **Location:** Your primary work location (city, state).
 * **Photo:** A headshot photo, or an appropriate image that is unique to you.

+### Open Source Checklist

+So you've decided to set up an open source project at CDC.
+Here are the steps to do that, in the most common order.

+* [ ] Create a new project using the [template repo](https://github.com/CDCgov/template).
+* [ ] Update your readme.md following the [CDC GitHub Practices for Open Source Projects](https://github.com/CDCgov/template/blob/master/open_practices.md)
+* [ ] Choose a license.
+Most projects are ASL2, but license should meet public health program need.
+See <https://www.philab.cdc.gov/index.php/2012/03/27/open-source-development-for-public-health-informatics/> for more info on choosing a license.
+* [ ] Remove all sensitive info.
+* [ ] Talk with your ADI, ADS, and ISSO for review and clearance.
+* [ ] After approval, create a GitHub user.
+* [ ] Fill out the [Request a Repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) for a new repo on [CDCGov](https://github.com/cdcgov) or [CDCai](https://github.com/cdcai).
+* [ ] When you get an email or push alert that your repo is ready, push to GitHub
+* [ ] Add an entry in [open.cdc.gov](https://open.cdc.gov) on their [code page](https://open.cdc.gov/code.html) to officially be linked from cdc.gov.
+This helps users find and use your project.
+* [ ] Keep your project up to date, when you're finished flag it as [archived](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/archiving-repositories).

+_This checklist was adapted from the CDC IT Guard Rail and put here to help people who don't have access to the intranet._

 ### CDC Enterprise